Beyond the Campus

 Want a nice evening out?
 Check out the Grandin Village — see a movie, go to dinner or just walk around.

 The Roanoke Valley offers a wide assortment of places to eat.
 Downtown Roanoke, just a 10-minute drive away, has the largest selection, from New American to BBQ, and everything in between.
-Some favorites are Frankie Rowland's Steakhouse, Table 50, Nawab, Lucky and Blue5.
+Some favorites are Frankie Rowland's Steakhouse, Table 50, Nawab, and Lucky.
 The City Market Building houses an international food court that's a popular lunch destination.

 Valley View Mall, less than 10 minutes from campus is the largest shopping center in Southwest Virginia.
 Stores include Macy's, H&M, LOFT, Old Navy, Hollister, and Express.